 An abdominal operation (laparotomy) may be performed to stop the bleeding.

 Very occasionally, a hysterectomy (removal of the womb) is necessary.
 This would only be considered if other measures have not controlled the heavy bleeding.
 Once your bleeding is under control, you will either be transferred back to the labour ward, or you may be transferred to an intensive care or high-dependency unit.
 You will be monitored closely until you are well enough to go to the postnatal ward/area.

 Can You Prevent Bleeding After Childbirth?

 Sometimes there are not many things you can do to PREVENT bleeding after childbirth that we have described in this article.

 But in some cases, there are conditions you ignore that expose you and make your risk of bleeding greater:

-- Exercise: It takes some time – weeks – to recover fully after childbirth especially if you had surgery.
+Exercise: It takes weeks to recover fully after childbirth, especially if you had surgery.

-In many countries like Nigeria, vaginal bleeding after childbirth is still quite common causing serious illness or death.
+In many countries with limited health facilities or resources, vaginal bleeding after childbirth is still quite common, causing serious illness or death.